 If you have banana leaves, cut 2 2-foot sections and use them to line a slow-cooker—lay one down the length, the other across the width.
 Lay in the meat and pour the marinade over and around the roast.
 Scatter the white onion over the meat.

 Pour ½ cup water around the meat, fold up the banana leaves to roughly cover everything, then turn on the slow-cooker.
-Slow-cook for 6 hours until the meat is fall-off-the-bone tender (the dish can hold on a slow-cooker’s “keep warm” function for 4 more hours or so).
+Slow-cook for on high 6 hours until the meat is fall-off-the-bone tender (the dish can hold on a slow-cooker’s “keep warm” function for 4 more hours or so).

 While the meat is cooking, combine the red onion with the remaining ¼ cup of the lime juice in a small bowl.
 Sprinkle with about ½ teaspoon salt, toss and set aside to marinate, stirring from time to time.